 Operating expenses

-Instruction \$117.6
+Instruction \$122.8

-Academic support 15.6
+Academic support 16.6

-Student services 25.7
+Student services 27.4

-Public service 3.9
+Public service 4.2

-Operation and maintenance of plant 21.4
+Operation and maintenance of plant 22.3

-General administration 17.7
+General administration 18.6

-General institutional 27.7
+General institutional 29.3

-Auxiliary enterprises 11.8
+Auxiliary enterprises 11.2

-Scholarship expense 10.7
+Scholarship expense 15.7

-Depreciation expense 31.4
+Depreciation expense 30.5

-Total operating expenses \$283.5

-Total operating expenses \$283.5

-Total operating expenses Non-operating expenses \$283.5
+Total operating expenses \$298.6

-\$283.5 \$7.3

 Non-operating expenses

-Non-operating expenses

-Non-operating expenses Interest on capital asset-related debt \$7.3

-Non-operating expenses Interest on capital asset-related debt \$7.3

-Non-operating expenses Interest on capital asset-related debt Total expenses \$7.3 \$290.8
+Interest on capital asset-related debt \$5.6

+Total expenses \$304.2

-Non-operating expenses Interest on capital asset-related debt Total expenses Increase in net position \$7.3 \$290.8 5.3
+Increase in net position \$3.3

+Net position at beginning of year 420.7

+Net position at end of year \$424.0

-\The chart (left) excludes pension and healthcare payments made by the State of Illinois on behalf of the College (on behalf payments).
+The chart (left) excludes pension and healthcare payments made by the State of Illinois on behalf of the College (on behalf payments).
 These state payments are recognized as both revenue and an expenditure in the College's financial statements.

-Revenue Trends

-WHERE DOES THE MONEY COME FROM?
+Revenue Trends NHERE DOES THE Y COME FROM?

-College of DuPage has a diversified funding base consisting of local property taxes, student tuition and fees, state and federal aid, and other institutionally-generated revenues.
-Local taxes, student tuition and fees, and state and federal aid comprised a combined 95% of total revenues in FY2019.
+College of DuPage has a diversified funding base consisting of local property taxes, student tuition and fees, state and federal aid, and other institutionally generated revenues.
+Local taxes, student tuition and fees, and state and federal aid comprised a combined 95% of total revenues in FY2020.